The 7 Mystic Onsen

 Entering the Sacred Waters of Kinosaki Onsen

-Before scientific research showed that the mineral properties and contents of the natural hot spring waters had the ability to heal; ancient people of Kinosaki believed that the healing abilities of the onsen was the power of the onsen guardian.
-However, if you were to look back at the record number of people who came to Kinosaki that were sick, in pain, or barely able to walk and left after just a few days of soaking in the onsen feeling cured you too will believe that there is more to the mystic waters than just minerals.
+Ancient people of Kinosaki believed that the healing abilities of the onsen was the power of the onsen guardian.
+If you were to look back at the record number of people who came to Kinosaki that were sick, in pain, or barely able to walk, and left after just a few days of soaking in the onsen, you too will believe that there is more to these mystic waters than just minerals.

 Guardian